xenlism/wildfire/README.md

 inspired by Nokia's meego and Apple iOS icon.
 best for gnome and (Maybe) unity,mate,cinamon.

-xenlism go gpl/lgp and bsd on funded $1000.
+xenlism go GPL/LGPL/BSD on funded $1000.

 if you need to discuss of show your desktop and idea.
 All at [xenlism Community](https://plus.google.com/+NattapongPullkhow/).